seamplex/feenox/doc/tutorials/000-setup/README.md

  iii. use a GNU/Linux box through an virtual computer emulator (e.g. VirtualBox, VMWare, Vagrant, etc.)

 Up to this point, I assume you have access to a shell as a regular user and that you have permissions to use `sudo`.
-If you do not know what this means, look it up in your favorite search enginer.
+If you do not know what this means, look it up in your favorite search engine or ask for help.

 In the following sections there will be terminal mimics.
 Lines starting with `$` show commands that ought to be typed into the command line.
 The `$` itself does not have to be typed as it is part of the prompt.
 Lines not starting with a dollar sign show the output of the invoked command.

 # FeenoX

 The most important thing to be set up is FeenoX itself.
-Since there are still no Debian packages for FeenoX, the most straighforward way to go is to download the Linux binary tarball from https://seamplex.com/feenox/dist/linux/ and copy the executable into `/usr/local/bin` so it is globally available.
-To download the tarball you need `wget` and to uncompress it `tar` and `gz` (which should be already installed anyway), so do
+Since there are still no Debian packages for FeenoX, the most straightforward way to go is to download the Linux binary tarball from <https://seamplex.com/feenox/dist/linux/> and copy the executable into `/usr/local/bin` so it is globally available.
+To download the tarball you need `wget` and to un-compress it `tar` and `gz` (which should be already installed anyway), so do

 ```
 $ sudo apt-get install wget tar gzip